EBA is proud to partner with Virginia DJJ in providing quality, coordinated, and effective community-based services to youth throughout Virginia.

 CSU/CAP Related Documents

-Referral Form - **NEW for FY24**
+DJJ RSC Model Referral - **NEW for FY25**

 Contact Form (used for Direct Care Placements)